VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 That said, you should probably not do to crazy of shit.
 Not all browsers behave the same or support everything.
 While nearly everything should work, you will find weird edge cases.
 For example, this website used to have a nice gradient for the background, but it had awful banding on Firefox and completely broke on the default browser on Samsung phones.

-In general though, if you have an idea for a simple animation in mind, you can probably make it work with just CSS... ish.
+In general though, if you have an idea for a simple animation in mind, you can probably make it work with just CSS… ish.
 The limitation is if you want to actually change the content, that's a job better suited to javascript, which we'll look at next, though, as a teaser:

 <script>
     function getRandomUnicodeLetter() {